BlazePixel-Network/website/docs/about.md

 ---

 # {{ site.serverName }}
-## Join the BlazePixel Adventure!
+## Join the Eclipse Pixel Adventure!

-Experience the magic of BlazePixel, a community-driven Minecraft server that brings your favorite aspects of gaming to life.
-From epic battles to creative wonders, BlazePixel offers something for every player.
+Experience the magic of Eclipse Pixel, a community-driven Minecraft server that brings your favorite aspects of gaming to life.
+From epic battles to creative wonders, Eclipse Pixel offers something for every player.

 ## Innovative Minigames